 Hillary Diane Rodham was born in a suburb outside of Chicago, Illinois in 1947 to middle-class parents.
 They encouraged her to take education seriously, and she earned entrance to Massachusetts’ Wellesley College.
 Her parents were Republicans and Clinton served as president of Wellesley’s Republican club, but the social issues of the late 1960s led her to become a dedicated Democrat.
 When her classmates elected her as Wellesley’s first student speaker at graduation, she said to her peers: “The challenge now is to practice politics as the art of making what appears to be impossible, possible.”

-Clinton then moved to the university town of Fayetteville, Arkansas where she joined the faculty of the University of Arkansas Law School.
+Clinton then moved to the university town of Fayetteville, Arkansas, where she joined the faculty of the University of Arkansas Law School.
 In 1975 she and Bill Clinton were married.
 The following year, Clinton joined the Rose Law Firm in Little Rock.
-The couple’s daughter Chelsea was born in 1980.
-Then in 1988 and 1991, Clinton was named one of the 100 most influential lawyers in America.
+The couple’s daughter, Chelsea, was born in 1980.
+In 1988 and 1991, Clinton was named one of the 100 most influential lawyers in America.

 Clinton continued to practice law after Bill Clinton became governor of Arkansas, while also serving as a very active first lady.
 She led the Arkansas Educational Standards Committee, which greatly improved schools, and promoted programs that benefit women.

 In 1992, when Bill Clinton was elected president, Clinton became the first First Lady to hold a law degree.
 She continued her tradition of public service, most notably leading an attempt to reform the nation’s health care.
 However, the effort failed in the mid-1990s.
 Clinton continued to work on the edges of the issue, helping to establish the 1997 Children's Health Insurance Program.